AgustinCB/blogposts/conferences/rust_meetup/20190129/script.md

 This is how my solution looked like now.
 I had high hopes for this.
 However...

 At this point I was desperate.
 I didn't want to have to _read_ again, so I decided to look in Google how to create a mutating list of trait objects in Rust without loosing my mind.
 I found the solution in a dark corner of reddit and the type reads something like this...

+# Tenth slide

+Look at that monstruosity.
+If you think about it, it makes sense: It is a vector, of reference counted, mutable references to trait objects.
+But the signature is a nightmare.
+I admit I was somewhat disappointed, I mean, imagine you are a poor co-op  student who did Java and Scheme in university and see this in your first week of work.
+You'd probably understand few and less.
+It was a disappointing experience, because although I understood why this signature is necessary, it still felt wrong.

+And that was, of course, because it was wrong.
+In the same reddit thread, there's the following message: